Emmys bit with Anthony Anderson’s mom interrupting speeches backfires with fans: ‘Not cute at all’

 Luckily, other segments, like the "Martin" and "Cheers" reunions, were completed without interruption.

-Leading the list of nominees include “Succession” and “The Last of Us.”
-There will be a number of A-list stars and appearances from famous faces, including reunions from shows like “Grey’s Anatomy,” “Martin,” “Ally McBeal” and more.
+Leading the list of nominees included “Succession” and “The Last of Us.”
+There were a number of A-list stars and appearances from famous faces, including reunions from shows like “Grey’s Anatomy,” “Martin,” “Ally McBeal” and more.

 Follow TODAY.com for complete Emmys coverage, including this year’s winners and unexpected moments.